simonj-suts/FoodEdgeWeb/README.md

 # FoodEdgeWeb

-Website to be run on XAMPP
+Website to be run on XAMPP (localhost)

+Setup:
+1. Place the FoodEdgeWeb folder in "..xampp/htdocs"
-	* Make sure "Apache" and "MySQL" has been started.
+2. Launch XAMPP - start "Apache" and "MySQL"

-	MySQl database file - foodedge.sql
-	* The sql file MUST be import first before proceeding to the website.
+3. In a web browser, go to "http://localhost/phpmyadmin/"
-	* The file is located in the FoodEdgeWeb project folder.
+4. Import the "foodedge.sql" file (located in the FoodEdgeWeb folder) into phpMyAdmin as a database
-	* The file is the one to use when importing the sql file in phpmyadmin.

-	* Make sure the project file is stored inside the "\XAMPP\htdocs" directory.
-	* type "http://localhost/FoodEdgeWeb/" to access the index immediately.
+5. Type "http://localhost/FoodEdgeWeb/" to access the index immediately

 Once the database has been imported, you can log in accordingly to the following account: